salibraza/salibraza/README.md

 ## Hi there! 👋 Salib here

-I'm a **Big Data Engineer**, proficient in technologies across the Data vertical, and I know how to derive value from Data.
+I'm a **Big Data Engineer**, proficient in technologies across the Data vertical, and practices to derive value from Data.

 ---
 ### 🚀 **My Expertise**